 Phone calls, emails or text messages from prospective tenants are directed to a cell phone to maximize the possibility of immediate response with a live human.
-This is when the “sales” part of this process begins.
-Nurturing leads at every point in the sales cycle will find us a tenant sooner resulting in more income to you.
+This is when the "sales" part of this process begins.
+Nurturing leads at every point in the sales cycle will find us a tenant sooner and result in more income to you.

-Inquiry phone calls are directed to a live person, Not a machine or an on-line scheduling system.
+Inquiry phone calls are directed to a live person, not a machine or an on-line scheduling system.

 Each prospect is able to reach a live person who can immediately answer questions and schedule an appointment to show the property, but that's not the end of our first contact with a prospective tenant….
 We then take this opportunity to pre-screen the prospect to make sure they will meet our approval criteria and that they may be a good fit for your property.